MicrosoftDocs/visualstudio-docs/docs/extensibility/adding-a-tool-window.md

 ## Instantiate the tool window and toolbar
 Add a toolbar and a menu command that invokes the **Open File** dialog and plays the selected media file.

-1. Open *FirstToolWindow.cs* and add the following `using` statements.
+1. Open *FirstToolWindow.cs* and add the following `using` directives.

     ```csharp
     using System.ComponentModel.Design;